DMVA Helps Veterans With

 One of the more high-profile efforts of the CJTF is providing assistance with transporting and disposing of the drugs disposed of in Take-Back Boxes located throughout the commonwealth.
 These collection sites securely gather and allow for the disposal of unused prescription medicines.
 This program directly supports the commonwealth’s mission to improve the safety and welfare of Pennsylvanians.

-PA VETConnect Links Veterans to the Help They Need to Get Better
+PA VETConnect Links Veterans to the Help They Need

 The DMVA works to identify and serve veterans in need through PA VETConnect, a new and innovative program that connects veterans to the best possible resources for assistance, anywhere in the commonwealth.
 The DMVA field staff networks in all 67 Pennsylvania counties and are well-versed in substance abuse and the resources available for veterans to get the help they need.